qnk/laravel-projectFlyer/readme.md

 Currently working on this project, so stay tunned for more updates.

-## Design patters and good practices applied
+## Design patterns and good practices applied

 Some of good practices and techniques applied are: